vhbelvadi/LaTeX-lecture-notes-class/README.md

 - `course` for a collection of lectures (over a semester or over a few days)
 - `talk` for brief notes for speakers (or any other use you can think of for condensed, two-column layouts)

+**NB** Please delete all aux files and then compile if you decide to change languages halfway through.
+Compile twice to update TOC in case of `course` type documents.

 #### Optional

 You can also include secondary options for your document.
 Again, pick one from each set below: